Non-Residential Learning Communities

 The Kinesiology Learning Community is designed to provide first year college students with exposure to the field of exercise science and post-graduate opportunities for students pursuing this field.
 Students will develop critical thinking skills, increased self-awareness in professional settings, increased professional competency, and a better understanding of future career options and approaches to achieving professional goals.

-Director: Dr. Stephanie Singe
+Instructor: Dr. Stephanie Singe

 Nutritional Sciences